 Arthroscopy uses small cuts in the skin.
-Compared to regular surgery, you may have:
+Compared to open surgery, you may have:

 The small cuts will heal quickly, and you may be able to resume your normal activities in a few days.
 But, if a lot of tissue in your ankle had to be repaired, it may take several weeks to heal.
 How quickly you heal depends on how complicated the surgery was.

 You may be shown how to do gentle exercises as you heal.
-Or, your doctor may recommend that you see a physical therapist to help you regain the full use of your ankle.
+Or, your surgeon may recommend that you see a physical therapist to help you regain the full use of your ankle.